 - Seminars and class discussions will provide you the opportunities to enhance your critical thinking skills and acquire an in-depth understanding of quantitative social scientific research.

-The one year programme covers a wide range of core modules which will help you expand your quantitative research methods toolkit.
+The one year MSc and Postgraduate Diploma programmes cover a wide range of core modules which will help you expand your quantitative research methods toolkit.

 - First Semester: To start the course, you will take modules in computer programming, applied statistical analysis and research design.